Our inaugural cohort joined us on 24 September 2019.

 My name is Rachel, I am originally from the West Midlands.
 I recently graduated from the University of Manchester with a Physics MPhys.
 I have always really enjoyed experimental physics and also many different aspects of condensed matter physics, but specifically I am interested in semiconductor materials and devices and their applications.

 My masters project focused on the development of a novel characterisation technique for photovoltaic cells, which was first tested and refined on standard Silicon photovoltaic cells, then extended to research cells, including perovskite (MAPI).
 My PhD project is titled “Efficient semiconductor quantum light sources” and aims to develop a standardised “checklist” of measurements required to determine the efficiency of different single photon sources.
-The project will be undertaken in collaboration with the UK’s national standardisation institution, the National Physics Lab.
+The project will be undertaken in collaboration with the UK’s national standardisation institution, the National Physical Laboratory.

 Outside of physics I love studying languages, particularly French, and I enjoy cooking, playing video games, and any type of quizzing.